jacklitstar/writetex-obsidian/README.md

     *   Ensure both devices are on the same Wi-Fi.
     *   Check your computer's firewall settings to allow incoming connections on port `50905`.
 *   **"Unauthorized" error**: Ensure the client app sends the Authorization header `Bearer writetex`.

+## Privacy

+For more information on how we handle your data, please see our [Privacy Policy](PRIVACY.md).